 The Research Section examines how recent research advances inform the contemporary practice of Addiction Psychiatry.
 A particular interest is determining how scientific discoveries are translated into real-world clinical practice by AAAP members and how best to ensure that the most relevant research findings are transmitted to the membership in a timely fashion to promote life-long learning.

-AAAP’s Scientific Program Committee (SPC) is an active and integral component of AAAP with each committee member actively contributing significantly to the quality of our Annual Meeting and Scientific Symposium program planning throughout their review of submission for papers, posters, and meeting programming.
+AAAP’s Scientific Program Committee (SPC) reviews and selects all scientific content and plans the AAAP Annual Meeting.
+The SPC is an active and integral component of AAAP; each committee member significantly contributes to the quality and planning of the Annual Meeting and Scientific Symposium by reviewing and selecting submissions for symposia, papers, posters, concurrent workshop sessions, and other meeting programming.

 Marc Galanter, MD, Chair

 The purpose of this committee is to (1) clarify the state of research on the mode of operation of Twelve-Step programs; (2) promote clinically-related approaches, such as the dissemination of Twelve-Step facilitation to enhance psychiatrists’ ability to refer patients to such programs effectively; and (3) consider means by which psychiatric residents and fellows can best be given training on these issue.